plexus/a.el/README.md

 `a.el` is not in accordance with [GNU ELPA](https://elpa.gnu.org/)'s naming guidelines, meaning it will never be part of GNU ELPA, and can not be used in packages that ever wish to be included in GNU ELPA.
-This is the reason `a.el` usage was removed from CIDER.
+This is the reason `a.el` usage was removed from CIDER and parseclj/parseedn.
 It *is* available from [MELPA](https://github.com/melpa/melpa).

-The one unique selling point for `a.el` is that it lets you reuse your Clojure experience in Emacs, so Clojure programmers can be productive quickly.
+The unique selling point for `a.el` is that it lets you reuse your Clojure experience in Emacs, so Clojure programmers can be productive quickly.
 If you are not experienced in Clojure, or you want to do things "the Emacs way", then there are other alternatives.
 Most functions in `a.el` can be straightforwardly replaced with Emacs built-ins, and as such the `a.el` code can be a great cheat sheet of how to do things instead.

-That said not every `clojure.core` has a straightforward equivalent, and so if you rely on those then `a.el` may still provide you some value.
+That said not every `clojure.core` has a straightforward equivalent, and so if you rely on those then `a.el` may still provide you with value.
+In particular `a.el` implements equality semantics similar to Clojure's, with value semantics across associative and sequential data structures.
+This is something that is not trivial to replicate with Emacs built-ins.

-The main alternative to consider is the [map.el](https://github.com/emacs-mirror/emacs/blob/master/lisp/emacs-lisp/map.el) library that nowadays comes bundled with Emacs.
+The main alternative to `a.el` is the [map.el](https://github.com/emacs-mirror/emacs/blob/master/lisp/emacs-lisp/map.el) library that nowadays comes bundled with Emacs.
 You can also use Common Lisp style functions (i.e. `cl-*`) through requiring `cl-lib`.
 This is now even